Liverpool continued their recruitment drive for the 2014-15 season by landing powerful centre-back Dejan Lovren from Southampton.

 In 2009, Lovren finally got the call-up to represent Croatia's senior side, making the squad for the 2010 World Cup qualifier against Belarus, although he would actually make his debut two months later in a friendly against Qatar, appearing as a second-half substitute.

-In January 2010, after making a total of 66 appearances for Dinamo, Dejan moved to France to Lyon.
+In January 2010, after making a total of 66 appearances for Dinamo, Dejan moved to France and a new chapter with Lyon.
 Adjusting to Ligue 1 football, he made his debut in the Coupe de France away to AS Monaco, then played a further eight times in the second half of the league campaign.

 In his first full campaign at the Stade Gerland, Lovren progressed quickly, playing regularly and starring in the Champions League, in which he scored his first goal - away to Benfica - as Lyon reached the last 16 before bowing out at the hands of Real Madrid.